abhigna-papasani/Slashmark-Portfolio-Main/README.md

-# Slashmark-Portfolio-Main
 # SlashMark-Portfolio
-This is my Portfolio which includes the information about my personal information, skills ,Projects ,Certification that i got from different platforms and finally Social Media Handle that i have and additionally included my Educational Information.
+This is my Portfolio which includes the information about my personal information, skills ,Projects ,Certification that i got from different platforms and finally Social Media Handles that i have and additionally included my Educational Information.

 I used Cloudinary Website for Generating URL's of Photos and pasted in the HTML code for displaying photos in the Portfolio..